mohammed1006/darknet/README.md

     or use in such a way: `LD_LIBRARY_PATH=./:$LD_LIBRARY_PATH ./uselib data/coco.names cfg/yolov4.cfg yolov4.weights test.mp4`
 - `ZED_CAMERA=1` to build a library with ZED-3D-camera support (should be ZED SDK installed), then run `LD_LIBRARY_PATH=./:$LD_LIBRARY_PATH ./uselib data/coco.names cfg/yolov4.cfg yolov4.weights zed_camera`
 - You also need to specify for which graphics card the code is generated.
 This is done by setting `ARCH=`.
-If you use a never version than CUDA 11 you further need to edit line 20 from Makefile and remove `-gencode arch=compute_30,code=sm_30 \` as Kepler GPU support was dropped in CUDA 11.
+If you use a newer version than CUDA 11 you further need to edit line 20 from Makefile and remove `-gencode arch=compute_30,code=sm_30 \` as Kepler GPU support was dropped in CUDA 11.
 You can also drop the general `ARCH=` and just uncomment `ARCH=` for your graphics card.

 ### How to compile on Windows (using `CMake`)